RawBOT/txt-to-vita-manual/README.md

 ## Output and Using the Manual on the Vita

-PNG files will be output by default to an `Manual/` directory in the working dir.
-The manual can only be replaced on non-encrypted Vita apps, so only PSP and PSX bubbles created by [Adrenaline Bubble Manager (ABM)](https://github.com/ONElua/AdrenalineBubbleManager).
+PNG files will be output by default to a `manual/` directory in the working dir.
+Vita games have their `app/` directories encrypted, so you will need [rePatch-reLoaded](https://github.com/SonicMastr/rePatch-reLoaded) to replace their manual.
 To use them on a bubble on the Vita, there's two options:

 ### Existing Manual
-If the app/bubble you want to modify is a Vita game, or if it is a PSX/PSP bubble that already has a manual in the Live Area, then just copy and replace the PNG files in the app/bubble's directory, e.g. `ux0:app/<app-id>/sce_sys/Manual`.
+If the app/bubble you want to modify is a Vita game or a PSX/PSP bubble that already has a manual in the Live Area, then you need to place the `manual/` directory in its repatch folder: `ux0:repatch/<app-id>/sce_sys/manual/`.

-Note: this directory should already exist (every bubble with a working manual has it), and make sure to remove all files on this directory first.

 ### No manual
-If the bubble you want to add the manual to doesn't have a manual already (No "manual" book icon in the Live Area of the bubble), then you need to use [Adrenaline Bubble Manager (ABM)](https://github.com/ONElua/AdrenalineBubbleManager).
+If the PSP/PSX bubble you want to add the manual to, does not have a manual already (no "manual" book icon in the Live Area of the bubble), then you need to use [Adrenaline Bubble Manager (ABM)](https://github.com/ONElua/AdrenalineBubbleManager) to inject one.

-- Copy the `Manual` directory produced by this script to `ux0:ABM/<any-dir>`.
-Note that the final directory where the PNG files are must be `ux0:ABM/<any-dir>/Manual/*.png`
+- Copy the `manual` directory produced by this script to `ux0:ABM/<any-dir>`.
+Note that the final directory where the PNG files are must be `ux0:ABM/<any-dir>/manual/*.png`
 - On ABM, press `Circle` to modify bubbles, select your desired bubble and press `Cross` to "Inject imgs".
-- Navigate to `<any-dir>`, and you should see `Manual` in the screen.
+- Navigate to `<any-dir>`, and you should see `manual` directory in the screen.
 - Press `Start` to "load all images to the bubble", and wait for the process to finish.
 - After this, you'll now see the "manual" icon in the bubble's Live Area.

+Vita games without a manual cannot have a manual added.